-For further treatment of data it is necessary to keep the results of the E-QC data quality control together with the information on how suspect or wrong data had been treated.
-Therefore data, passing through QC, should be flagged.
+For further treatment of data it is necessary to keep the results of the E-QC data quality control together with the information on how suspect or wrong data were treated (using sophisticated system of flags).
 The output of the quality control system should include QC flags that indicate whether the measurement passed or failed, as well as a set of summary statements about the sensors.